 Did You Know?

-The crucifixion scene is totally wrong as Jews from the crowd nail Jesus to the cross instead of Roman Soldiers.
+The crucifixion scene in the film is totally wrong as a Jew from the crowd nails Jesus to the Cross and not a Roman Soldier.
 See more

 Edited into Finding Faith in Christ